wp-plugins/nextgen-facebook/readme.txt

 1. NextGEN Facebook OG - An Example Settings Page from [Underwater Focus (Underwater Photography by Jean-Sebastien Morisset)](http://underwaterfocus.com/).

 == Changelog ==

+= Version 3.5.1 =
+* Improved code for determining the WordPress author index URL by using `get_author_posts_url()` instead.
+Thanks to WP member "reiniggen" for suggesting this change.
+* Added a list of NGFB and WP constants to the debug output, and additional debug messages to the get_content_images_og() function.
+* Worked around a NextGEN Gallery "bug" for album shortcodes.
+NGG sets the 'subalbum' and 'nggShowGallery' GLOBALS when album shortcodes are first filtered, thus breaking subsequent runs through the same shortcode filter.
+Thanks to WP member "tascam424" for testing and encouraging me to find the source of this problem.
+* Added the "Title Separator" option, which is used to separate values (category parent names, page numbers, etc.) within the Open Graph title string (default is '|').
+Thanks to WP member "s_berntheisel" for recommending this option.

 = Version 3.5 =
 * Added reading of correct/accurate width and height information for NGG cached images using PHP's `getimagesize()` function.